 10.12 The Council may make the award of any grant as it considers appropriate in the event of any unforeseen urgent event.

-.

 10.14 Applicants should be aware that the Local Government Transparency Code 2014 requires the council to publish details of all grant awards made including the name of the beneficiary, the value of the award and its purpose.
 This data is published annually.